-Standard on all Newmar motorhomes is the class three, 5,000# rating car towing hitch.
+Standard on this Newmar motorhome is the class three, 10,000# rating car towing hitch.
 This hitch also includes two extra 14 gauge wires for the customer's use.
 The hitch allows the consumer the capability of towing their passenger car while traveling.
 Also installed with the hitch is the wiring pigtail to connect tail lights, brake lights, turn lights, etc. of the towed vehicle with that of the motor home.
 The pigtail used is the standard seven-pin connector.
 The color scheme for the pigtail is as follows:

-Stop & Left Turn Signal Red Stop & Right Turn SignalBrown Ground Clearance & Tail Lights Green BrakesBlue Aux.
-Tow Connector Prep Black Back-up LightsYellow
+Stop & Left Turn Signal Red Stop & Right Turn SignalBrown Ground White Clearance & Tail Lights Green Brakes Aux.
+Tow Connector Prep Black Back-up Lights Yellow